About Elliot Farm

 What is the difference between a traditional CSA model and Elliot Farm's CSA?

 Community Shared Agriculture (CSA) refers to a group of farm stand customers who pledge to support their local farm by purchasing a “share” of the anticipated harvest before the growing season begins.
 With a “traditional” CSA, members pick-up their pre-made bag of produce every week from the farm stand, on a specified day/time.
 They don't typically have the options of choosing their own items or the pick-up time, but Elliot Farm's CSA is different.
 Our members don’t receive pre-made bags filled with items their family may not like.
-Instead, members can come to the farm stand at their convenience, 7 days a week from 10 a.m. to 6 p.m., and choose the produce they want, saving up to 10% on purchases over the course of the season, as compared to non-member customers.
+Instead, members can come to the farm stand at their convenience, and choose the produce they want.
 Click here to review our CSA Policies.

 Do you need to be a CSA Member to shop at the Farm Stand?

 No. You do not need to be a CSA Member to enjoy the farm stand.
 It is, however, to your advantage to become a member.
-CSA Members, over the course of the season, can save up to 10% on produce purchases, as compared to non-member customers.
-With the our CSA, you save money, while supporting your local growers.
+With the our CSA, Members save money, while supporting their local growers.

 How long is the CSA season?
 When do you open?